wp-plugins/plugin-organizer/readme.txt

 == Changelog ==

+= 3.2.1 =
+Removed hard coded table prefix and added the correct base_prefix variable in PluginOrganizer class.

 = 3.2 =
 Adding the ability to change the order of etwork activated plugins.
 Adding a field to set the name of a plugin filter instead of just using the permalink.